-Contract Work Hours/ Safety Standards60
+Contract Work Hours/ Safety Standards 95

-All non-Federal entity contracts made by subrecipients/grantees in excess of \$100,000 involving mechanics or laborers must include a provision for compliance with certain provisions of the Contract Work Hours and Safety Standards Act, 40 USC 3702 and 3704, as supplemented by the Dept. of Labor regulations (29 CFR Part 5).
+Where applicable, all contracts awarded by non-ISPs or ISPs under non-fixed amount subawards in excess of \$100,000 involving mechanics or laborers must include a provision for compliance with certain provisions of the Contract Work Hours and Safety Standards Act, 40 USC 3702 and 3704, as supplemented by the Dept. of Labor regulations (29 CFR Part 5).